 The G2460PQU’s resolution is Full HD (1920 x 1080) with 16+ million colors so neither resolution or color gradations should be an issue.
 And while the contrast ratio can’t exactly be “seen, I’d later find out that details wouldn’t deteriorate when the contrast level was raised — showing that the 8 million/1 dynamic range provided a lot of gradation steps to work with.
 This helped immensely for “seeing” into dark areas onscreen, especially when the content was being streamed.
 Nor was the “speed” at which graphics were displayed ever an issue.
 Because the G2460PQU was designed with gaming in mind, it came equipped with a 144Hz refresh rate and 1mS response time — both of these being high-end compared to most monitors.
 We love the very low input lag too.
 Over the time I used it I found the G2460PQU’s reaction time to be ultra-fast, making performing ordinary tasks like working with windows and word processors simple to the point where everything just “popped” onto the screen right away.

-I spent a few minutes spent configured the monitor to my personal preferences, suing the G2460PQU mounted controls.
-For example I don’t prefer the screen to be pushing at the edge of it’s high-end for brightness.
-This is partly from my feeling that LED backlit screens don’t work at their best when too bright, nor does the color range (improved in LED over LCD) get any benefits.
-I found the “Text” brightness mode a very clean solution for word processing and general use, the “Internet” one a bit high in contrast and “Game” pretty close to the money overall (although I still did some “tweaking”).
+I spent a few minutes spent configured the monitor to my personal preferences, using the G2460PQU mounted controls.
+For example, I don’t prefer the screen to be pushing at the edge of its high-end for brightness.
+This is partly from my feeling that LED-backlit screens don’t work at their best when too bright, nor does the color range (improved in LED over LCD) get any benefits.
+I found the “Text” brightness mode a very clean solution for word processing and general use, the “Internet” one a bit high in contrast, and “Game” pretty close to the money overall (although I still did some “tweaking”).
 Outside of gaming, I also found the “i-Care” mode valuable: it does automatic adjustments of the monitor’s brightness depending on how much ambient light is in the room.
 This was handy as the space I was in faced across from a big picture window that flooded with light late every day.
 As far as other controls, AOC provides monitor control software.
 The “i-Menu” lets you control all of the monitor’s functions without opening the on-screen display.
 There’s also control over automating the computer’s shutdown, and “Screen+” which will split the screen into different panes to allow different windows to run in each (the panes can be set up as quadrants, stacked, or side by side).
-This function is more useful with non-game software, such as with Microsoft Office Suite programs, and even through broken up into multiple “screens,” what was displayed continued to have smooth scrolling and no lag.
+This function is more useful with non-game software, such as with Microsoft Office Suite programs, and even though broken up into multiple “screens,” what was displayed continued to have smooth scrolling and no lag.

 But the G2460PQU really puts on its party dress for gaming — I spent far too much time in Planetside 2 and Skyrim: The Elder Scrolls.
-Besides the fact that this high speed monitor made every bit of detail look splendid, with highlights crisp and colors brilliant or muted as needed, movement across the screen moved at a breakneck pace — any complaints due to my playing ability and not the graphics racing across the screen.
+Besides the fact that this high-speed monitor made every bit of detail look splendid, with highlights crisp and colors brilliant or muted as needed, movement across the screen moved at a breakneck pace — any complaints due to my playing ability and not the graphics racing across the screen.
 I even found the “Break Reminder” feature, which displays a message every hour to remind you to take a break worthwhile.
 Sure it got ignored when I was gaming but I could see it helping (or at least trying) to keep a gamer from going overboard.
-It has as a companion an auto-off timer that you’d never, ever want to use (since it would happen at the worst possible time), but in an office environment or for general use it could be helpful since then the G2460PQU could be set to shut itself off.
+It has as a companion an auto-off timer that you’d never, ever want to use (since it would happen at the worst possible time), but in an office environment or for general use it could be helpful since the G2460PQU could be set to shut itself off.